Mrs. Jean Patience Stephenson

 Interests: Strategies to teach and improve reading, math and behavior.
 Reading, math and behavior interventions that use proven methods and research based, best practices.

-Eleven years of teaching experience with DeSoto County Schools.
-Over fourteen years of teaching experience overall.
-Eleven years of special education teaching experience.
+Fourteen years of teaching experience with DeSoto County Schools.
+Over seventeen years of teaching experience overall.
+Fourteen years of special education teaching experience.

 - Bachelor's Degree in Elementary Education 1992 from Crichton College